top of page

 Joyful, thought provoking, totally engaging original songs from one of Australia's foremost songwriters and performers.
 Bruce’s music is about life, love and laughter.
 He is a consummate storyteller.
 “An Australian folk hero (The Boite) “The best songwriter I have seen in a long time.”
 (Eric Bogle)

-The Bush Music Club, Australia's oldest continuously running folk club, was founded to collect, publish and popularise traditional songs, dances, music and folklore.
-In our sessions we will focus on playing some of the collected songs and tunes at a pace to suit most people.
-Music, song notation will be available.
+Australia's oldest continuously running folk club, was founded to collect, publish and popularise traditional songs, dances, music and folklore.
+In our sessions, we will focus on playing some of the collected songs and tunes at a pace to suit most people.
+Music and song notation will be available.

 The Butter Trackers